MattSzymonski/Own-Password/QUICKSTART.md

-# Passwood - Quick Start Guide
+# OwnPassword - Quick Start Guide

-## What is Passwood?
+## What is OwnPassword?

-Passwood is a self-hosted password manager with military-grade encryption.
-It stores your passwords in encrypted `.passwood` files that can only be decrypted with your master password.
+OwnPassword is a self-hosted password manager with military-grade encryption.
+It stores your passwords in encrypted `.ownpwd` files that can only be decrypted with your master password.

 ## Key Features